 Created and founded by artists in 2017, the Lagos Biennial is a not-for-profit contemporary art platform under the Àkéte Art Foundation, which is a Lagos-based artist collective registered with the Corporate Affairs Commission in Nigeria.

 Through its activities, the Biennial privileges adventurous approaches to art-making, presentation, and critical discourse – aspiring to broach complex social and political problems, cultivate new publics, and establish fresh modes of engagement within the city, as well as throughout the country and internationally.

-The Fourth Edition of the Lagos Biennial will open in 2023 at the Tafawa Balewa Square, Lagos -- a hundred and fifty thousand square meter expanse of concrete which previously served as a racecourse for the British Colonial Administration, and was later redesigned as a military parade ground.
-Within the layered historic monument, the 2023 edition of the Biennial will provoke reflection on the nation-state constructions.
-With an international cohort of artists, in a deeply situated, multi-layered exhibition, the upcoming edition reaches toward a reimagined future with alternative forms of community and togetherness.
+The Fourth Edition of the Lagos Biennial will open in 2024 at the Tafawa Balewa Square, Lagos -- a hundred and fifty thousand square meter expanse of concrete which previously served as a racecourse for the British Colonial Administration and was later redesigned as a military parade ground.
+Within the layered historical monument, the 2023 edition of the Biennial will provoke reflection on the nation-state constructions.
+With an international cohort of artists in a deeply situated, multi-layered exhibition, the upcoming edition reaches toward a reimagined future with alternative forms of community and togetherness.